Heart Rate calculator - CERG

 With our HRmax Calculator you can estimate your maximum heart rate based on age and gender.
 Knowing your own maximum heart rate is important in your own personal exercise training.
 It is also of great importance for exercise stress testing to uncover cardiovascular disease.
 Our calculator will only give a rough estimate, and we also give recommendations on how to find your real maximum heart rate with an exhaustive exercise test.

-Maximum heart rate (HRmax) is an important tool in uncovering cardiovascular disease.
+Maximum heart rate (HRmax) is an important tool to uncover cardiovascular disease.
 During stress testing, age-expected maximum heart rate is used as a guideline for when the test should be concluded.
 If the test is finished before the load is high enough, you risk not to detect subclinical heart disease.
-Therefore, it is of great clinical relevance to have a means of accurately estimating HRmax.
+Therefore, it is of great clinical relevance to have a way to accurately estimate HRmax.

 Our HRmax Calculator asks you to check a box if you use beta blockers.
 The reason for that is that heart patients and others on beta blockers will have a reduced maximum heart rate.